PainlyPink/Minesweeper/README.md

 ## Getting Started

-These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on deploying the project on a live system.
+These instructions will give you a copy of the project up and running on your local machine for your enjoyment.

-### Prerequisites
+## Downloading the Game

-Requirements
+- Visit the repository link: [Your Repository Link](https://github.com/yourusername/minesweeper).

-### Installing
+- Click the green "Code" button and select "Download ZIP" to get all files.

-do this
+- Unzip

 ## Authors